Guardians of Ga'Hoole: The Capture

-Soren, a Barn Owl, or a Tyto Alba, lives in a nest in a hollow of a fir tree with his parents Noctus and Marella and siblings Kludd and Eglantine, who is newly hatched, in a forest kingdom called Tyto.
-Soren, unable to fly, falls out of the nest to the forest floor, where owlets are easy prey for raccoons.
-He is caught by a patrol of owls from the St. Aegolius Academy for Orphaned Owls, or St. Aggie's.
-Soren and other snatched owlets are enslaved into tasks such as sorting eggs and pellets, for reasons they do not quite understand.
+Soren, a young Barn Owl (Tyto alba), lives in a nest in a hollow of a fir tree with his parents Noctus and Marella and siblings Kludd and Eglantine, in the forest kingdom of Tyto.
+Soren, unable to fly, falls out of the nest to the forest floor, and is abducted by a patrol of owls from the St. Aegolius Academy for Orphaned Owls, or St. Aggie's, which is led by General Skench, a Great Horned Owl, and her lieutenant Spoorn, a Western Screech Owl.
+Soren and other snatched owlets are enslaved into tasks such as sorting eggs and pellets, for reasons they do not understand.
 Owls at St. Aggie's are "moon-blinked", a brainwashing technique caused by sleeping and walking under the full moon, endlessly repeating their true names to forget them and lose any sense of self and will.

-Soren befriends Gylfie, a young elf owl from the desert kingdom of Kuneer.
+Soren befriends Gylfie, a young Elf Owl from the desert kingdom of Kuneer.
 Together, under the guise of being moon-blinked, they plot both to learn the true purpose behind St. Aggie's and escape.
-Gylfie suspects that a spotted owl named Hortense is not moon-blinked.
+Gylfie suspects that a Spotted Owl named Hortense is not moon-blinked.
 They befriend her, learning she is sneaking out stolen eggs to return them to their parents with the help of two eagles, Zan and Streak.
-Hortense is then discovered by the Academy owls and is thrown from a cliff.
-Soren and Gylfie also meet a partly moon-blinked Boreal owl named Grimble and plan to escape with him teaching them how to fly.
-Grimble is murdered the night Soren and Gylfie escape by St. Aggie's leader Skench the great horned owl and her lieutenant Spoorn the western screech owl.
-After escaping, they then meet Twilight, an orphan great gray owl who learned his survival instincts from the "Orphan School of Tough Learning", Digger, a burrowing owl, who lost his family to the St. Aggie's marauders and is extremely sensitive and philosophical, and the old Mrs. Plithiver, Soren's former nest-maid western blind snake.
-With Streak and Zan's aid, they kill Jatt and Jutt the long-eared owls, two Academy patrol owls, and then the newly-formed band decide to find a group called the Guardians of Ga'hoole to warn them about the Academy.
+Hortense is discovered by the Academy owls as she delivers another egg to Zan, and is thrown from a cliff to her apparent death during the ensuing fight.
+Soren and Gylfie also meet a partly moon-blinked Boreal Owl named Grimble, and plan to escape as he teaches them how to fly.
+On the night of the pair's planned escape, they are discovered by Skench; she kills Grimble, but Soren and Gylfie manage to escape by taking flight for the first time.

+After escaping, Soren and Gylfie meet Twilight, an orphan Great Gray Owl who learned his survival instincts from the "Orphan School of Tough Learning", and go looking for their families.
+While Soren is unable to find his parents and siblings, he reunites with his former nest-maid Mrs. Plithiver, a western blind snake.
+She regretfully informs Soren that Kludd had shoved him out of the nest and later did the same thing to Eglantine, forcing Mrs. Plithiver to flee.
+The group travel to Kuneer and unsuccessfully search for Gylfie's family, but encounter Digger, a Burrowing Owl, who also lost his family to the St. Aggie's marauders.
+The group are attacked by Jatt and Jutt, two Long-eared Owls who serve as high-ranking officers for the Academy, but manage to kill them with help from Zan and Streak.
+The newly-formed band decide to search for a legendary order of warrior owls called the Guardians of Ga'Hoole, to warn them about the Academy.